Notice to all MSC contractors working on the Hanford site:

 |Badges||Right To A Safe Workplace|

 |On-Site Material Deliveries||Security|

 |Reporting Unsafe Conditions|

-In an effort to enhance security two important changes are being made to the Mission Support Alliance badging process for Subcontractor access to the Hanford Site facilities.
+In an effort to enhance security two important changes are being made to the MSA badging process for Subcontractor access to the Hanford Site facilities.

-- Only the Mission Support Alliance Procurement organization will authorize badges for Subcontractor personnel.
+Only the MSA Procurement organization will authorize badges for Subcontractor personnel.

-- Subcontractors will be liable for a $1000 fee for each badge or dosimeter not returned when work is done.
+Subcontractors will be liable for a $1000 fee for each badge or dosimeter not returned when work is completed.

-- Subcontractors need to make a Citizenship determination for all employees and sub-tier Subcontractors requiring a badge.
+Subcontractors are required to make a Citizenship determination for all employees and sub-tier Subcontractors requiring a badge.